Skip to main content

 oo.
 Verify and document receipt/acceptance of goods or services.

 qq.
-Checkwriters - Ensure IRS Form 1099 has been completed, reported, and retained.
+Checkwriters - Report IRS Form 1099 data to DFAS.

 2-8.
 GPC Support Function Duties